|

 dissimilar rock and with the quartz veins and stringers crossing and connecting

+with each other throughout the gold-bearing formation.
 We will mention a few formations crossing the great dike covered by the

 gravel.
 Commencing opposite No. 25 below on Bonanza, on Fox gulch, we find